 EPD : Environmental Product Declaration.
 Life cycle analysis to find out the environmental impact of a product.
 Established in Europe, according to the EN 15804 standard, implemented and framed by the ISO 14020 and ISO 14025 standards.

 Ecofeminism : Movement initiated in the United States that defines itself as philosophical, ethical and political, resulting from the junction between feminist ideas and actions and environmentalist impulses.

-Ecogestures : Each one of us can make ecogestures.
+Ecogestures : Each one of us can carry out ecogestures.
 They reduce pollution and in fact improve the environment.
 They form the good practices of daily ecology (or practical ecology).
 They must be adapted to the habits and customs of the countries.

 Greenhouse effect : Heating of the earth (surface) and the atmosphere (lower layers), created by the absorption and return of part of the infrared radiation of certain gases emitted by the earth and the compensation of the sun's radiation absorbed by it.

-Programmed obsolescence : Techniques implemented by equipment manufacturers to consciously reduce the lifetime of equipment, in order to encourage faster replacement.
-A few examples: equipment not designed for the evolution of technologies, weakening of connection cables, wear parts and "consumables" with a short life span.
+Programmed obsolescence : Techniques put in place by equipment manufacturers to consciously reduce the lifespan of equipment, to encourage faster replacement.
+A few examples: equipment that is not designed for the evolution of technologies, weakening of connection cables, wearing parts and "consumables" with a short life span.